 The Mexico Violence Resource Project is housed at UC San Diego’s Center for U.S.-Mexican Studies and supported by a partnership with the Global Initiative Against Transnational Organized Crime (GI-TOC).
 It is a sister initiative of the Noria Research Mexico & Central America Program and the Repositorio de Violencia y Paz at El Colegio de México.
 The project was founded in 2020 by Cecilia Farfán-Mendez and Michael Lettieri with the goal of bringing together researchers, policymakers, journalists, and activists for thoughtful discussions around the topic of crime and violence in Mexico.

 The project publishes opinion essays, research briefs, and maintains an index of key data on violence.
-We also host a discussion forum and virtual roundtables for members and contributors.

 Submissions and Collaborations